 Nearest Town: Centreville

 What You Need to Know: This campground is situated on 43 wooded acres of a working farm.

 GPS Coordinates: 38.87607, -77.61063

 Greenwood Farm Family Campground is a peaceful, serene getaway where you park your RV or pitch your tent in a wooded area of a working farm.
 The RV pull-throughs are long and level while the tent sites are nestled into nooks in the woods.
 They do offer non-wooded sites.
 Water and electric hookups as well as hot showers and flush toilets are available.
 Fish in a pond on site, no license needed.

-Recommended Fall Fun: I think it’s a cool idea to camp on a farm then visit the nearby Cox Farms Fall Festival, an ongoing autumn event.
+Recommended Fall Fun: I think it’s a cool idea to camp on a farm then visit the nearby Cox Farms Fall Festival, an ongoing autumn event (cancelled in 2020 due to COVID-19).
 It is the biggest fall festival farm in Northern Virginia.
 Go on a haunted hayride or maze and sit by a big bonfire.
 Explore the fall produce market or the animal farm.
 Take the Imaginature Trail or participate in farm chores.
 Check out the antique farm equipment.
 There’s a lot going on a Cox Farms.

 Nearest Town: Farmville

 What You Need to Know: This campground is well situated to explore multiple activities in the heart of Virginia.